Skip to content

 Why is it important?

-The recently established National Agreement on Closing the Gap has identified the importance of ensuring there is strong economic participation and development for both Indigenous Australians and their communities, and to ensure Indigenous youths are engaged in employment or education.
-This includes specific outcomes, targets and indicators to direct policy attention and monitor progress.
-Reporting arrangements for the new agreement are being established.
-The data presented in this report predates the establishment of the Agreement.
+In 2020, the National Agreement on Closing the Gap outlined new targets for employment.
+It identifies the importance of ensuring there is strong economic participation and development for both Indigenous Australians and their communities, and to ensure Indigenous youths are engaged in employment or education.

 Employment is interconnected with other social determinants of health, such as education (see measures 2.04 Literacy and numeracy, 2.05 Education outcomes for young people and 2.06 Educational participation and attainment of adults), income (see measure 2.08 Income), and the index of disadvantage (see measure 2.09 Index of disadvantage).